On the Distribution of Probe Traffic Volume Estimated without Trajectory Reconstruction: Theory

 \subsubsection{Example 4}

 This example provides graphical descriptions of the proof of Corollary 2.
-Figure \ref{fig:figure7} displays an example\footnote{Figure \ref{fig:figure7} plots the function given this specific combination of $t$ and $g(s)$ and will look different with a different set of input values.}: $b(s, d, 4)g(s)$ and $4^2/d^2 \cdot b(s, d, 4)g(s)$ as functions of $s$ and $d$ when $S \sim g(s)$.
+Figure \ref{fig:figure7} displays an example: $b(s, d, 4)g(s)$ and $4^2/d^2 \cdot b(s, d, 4)g(s)$ as functions of $s$ and $d$ when $S \sim g(s)$.
 In Figure \ref{fig:figure7}a, $b(s, d, t)g(s)$ has a periodic pattern along the $d$-axis.
-Figure \ref{fig:figure7}b is an extension of Figure \ref{fig:figure3}c to the $d$-axis, where $b(s, d, t)g(s)$ is scaled by $t^2/d^2$ to plot Equation \ref{eq:ghvry} when $m = 1$).
+Figure \ref{fig:figure7}b is an extension of Figure \ref{fig:figure3}c to the $d$-axis, where $b(s, d, t)g(s)$ is scaled by $t^2/d^2$ to plot Equation \ref{eq:ghvry} when $m = 1$.
 Because $\mathrm{VMR}[\hat{m}]$ is inversely proportional to $d^2$, a larger $d$ tends to result in a better precision in $\hat{m}$.
-This is intuitive considering $\mathrm{Var}[\hat{m}]$ arises from the discreteness of the observed number of records.
-The ratio of the additional number of records $K$, a Bernoulli random variable, to the total number of records $n$ decreases as the cordon captures more data points, owing to a larger $d$.
+This is intuitive considering $\mathrm{Var}[\hat{m}]$ arises from the discreteness of the observed number of data points.
+The ratio of the additional number of data points $K$, a Bernoulli random variable, to the total number of data points $n$ decreases as the cordon captures more data points, owing to a larger $d$.

 However, VMR$[\hat{m}]$ or CV$[\hat{m}]$ does not always exhibit a monotonic decrease over $d$.
-As seen in Figure \ref{fig:figure8}a, the non-monotonicity of $\mathrm{CV}[\hat{m}]$ as a function of $d$ indicates the potential existence of $d$ that locally minimises the VMR or CV when the maximum $d$ exists.
-When some road geometry dictates the maximum $d$ to be 150 m (e.g., a 150-m road segment immediately bounded by intersections, beyond which traffic volumes can be different) in the condition of Figure \ref{fig:figure8}a, it would be better to set 110-m $d$ ($CV = 23.048\ \%$) than trying to set 150-m $d$ ($CV = 30.999\ \%$).
+As seen in Figure \ref{fig:figure8}a, the non-monotonicity of $\mathrm{CV}[\hat{m}]$ as a function of $d$ indicates the potential existence of $d$ that locally minimises CV$[\hat{m}]$ when $\max(d)$ exists.
+When some road geometry dictates $\max(d)$ is 150 m (e.g., a 150-m road segment immediately bounded by intersections beyond which traffic volumes may vary) in the condition of Figure \ref{fig:figure8}a, it would be better to set 110-m $d$ ($CV = 23.048\ \%$) than trying to set 150-m $d$ ($CV = 30.999\ \%$).
 Figure \ref{fig:figure8}b plots CV$[\hat{m}]$ as a function of $t$ when $d = 300$.
 CV$[\hat{m}]$ tends to increase as $t$ increases, but this relationship is not always monotonic.